 His performances for the now Scotstoun-based side were soon rewarded with selection in Scotland’s squad for the 2007 World Cup in France where he made his international debut against New Zealand aged 20.

-Barclay’s Warrior debut came in November 2004, missing out on becoming the league’s youngest ever player by only two days.
-The Hong Kong born flanker has represented Scotland at U-18 U-20, 7’s and A level before his Senior debut.
+His Warrior debut came in November 2004, missing out on becoming the league’s youngest-ever player by only two days.
+The Hong Kong-born flanker represented Scotland at U-18 U-20, 7’s, and A level before his Senior debut.

 After the 2007 World Cup Barclay started to become involved with the Scotland Squad more and became a permanent starter until the end of the 2011 World Cup.